Carbon Electron Configuration and Atomic Orbital Diagram

 Carbide ion(C4−) electron configuration

 The electron configuration shows that the last shell of carbon has four electrons.
 Therefore, the valence electrons of carbon are four.
-The elements that receive electrons and form bonds are called anion.
+The element that receives electrons and forms a bond is called anion.

 During the formation of a bond, the last shell of carbon receives four electrons and turns into a carbide ion(C4−).
 That is, carbon is an anion element.